Applying for Graduation

 Complete What If Report

 Finalize your What If report by adding any of your planned courses (omitting ones that you are currently registered for or have completed) and process the report.
 There is no option to save your What If report, so you'll need to print to pdf and email a copy to your faculty advisor for approval.
-They will indicate their approval on the signature line just below the major block on the Look Ahead report.
 If you are requesting a course substitution or waiver for coursework listed on your Degree Works Worksheet, you must get Department Chair approval.
 Please refer to the Course Substitution of Waiver section below.

-If your faculty advisor hasn't done so already, you will then need to email the signed Look Ahead to email@example.com so that an approval note may be entered in Degree Works.
+If your faculty advisor hasn't done so already, you will then need to email the signed What If to email@example.com so that an approval note may be entered in Degree Works.
 This note satisfies the "major evaluation" requirement of the Degree Application.

 Submit Completed Degree Application